 Note: Any Class C vehicle with 1 or more of 3 endorsements: HazMat, PV, TV

-2.4.
-What are the steps required to pass a CA CDL test in 2021.
+Steps required to pass a CA CDL test in 2023

 It is obvious that in order to have perfect preparation, a good California CDL study guide along with practice tests will always be helpful before the real CDL California test.